 I have collected a number of questions and comments that I have been asked about lately and took the opportunity to provide the answers here.

-Feel free to contact me with any questions you may have yourself!
+Feel free to contact me on email or on 07496404677 with any questions you may have yourself!

 Please click on the below questions to be taken to your answers, or scroll down to read through the most commonly asked questions:

 'What conditions can be healed/managed with Yoga Therapy?'

 Aches and pains, acne, allergies, anger management, anxiety, arthritis, asthma, back ache, blurred vision, confidence, depression, digestion problems , droopy shoulders, exhaustion, fibromyalgia, heart ache, heart conditions, high blood pressure, hot flashes, insomnia , lack of self-esteem, menstrual cycle imbalances, metabolic diseases, migraine, neck pain,negative outlook on life, obesity, overweight, pms, runner's aches, sleep quality, scattered mind,respiratory conditions, restless mind, shoulder pain, sugar cravings, stress management, tension, tension headaches, tightness in joints, thyroid imbalances, traveler's anxiety, under-eye bags and dark circles, vertigo, to name a few.